cd-barratt/cd-barratt.github.io/Skills.md

 ## Skills
 I am trained in frequentist and Bayesian statistics and have strong analytical and technical skills (including configuring environments for parallelization via HPC).
+I regularly attend courses and workshops to keep my skills cutting edge.
 For brevity I will not list all the tools I use, but here are some examples of the kinds of software tools/packages that I use regularly in my work (mostly in R, bash and python):

 * Genomic data filtering - Stacks, iPyrad, Ddocent, ANGSD, FastQC
 * Population structure and genetic diversity - Adegenet, DAPC, Admixture, Structure, Ngsadmix, PCAngsd, FineStructure, FineRADstructure, EEMS